matthewmueller/rfcs/text/0001-datamodel-2.md

 `datamodel.prisma` is fine.
 Stop complaining @matthewmueller.

+**Update:** Actually, @matthewmueller doesn't have to complain anymore because if we do terraform's autodiscover `*.prisma` concatenation approach, I can name the `.prisma` files whatever I want!

 ---

 I learned that the historical context for datamodel was that we needed something different than schema.graphql.